johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-07-30-ts-loader-go/index.md

 ![Screenshot of initial port prompt which reads "following the addition of the emit API in this pull request: https://github.com/microsoft/typescript-go/pull/4699 please determine what this potentially means for ts-loader See context here: https://github.com/TypeStrong/ts-loader/issues/1671#issuecomment-4937039062 Please add a comment to that PR with your findings"](./screenshot-initial-port-prompt.webp)

-It did some decent analysis and claimed it had added that to the issue.
+It did some decent analysis and claimed it had added the analysis to the issue.
 It had not:

 ![Screenshot of me telling GitHub Copilot it had not added a comment](./screenshot-not-added-comment-1.webp)